-The theory suggests how social systems restrict and empower entrepreneurs in the discovery, evaluation and exploitation of entrepreneurial opportunities.
-This study was based on the premise that “entrepreneurial candidates” do not exist separately from their structural context.
-Attempts to understand them outside this context cannot fully capture their nature.
-The instrument created by Oftedal et al., (2018) proved to be valid and reliable, allowing a better evaluation of the environment in which students work through three constructs that include sponsoring entrepreneurial activities; image of entrepreneurs among fellow students; knowledge and skills of colleagues; and, faculty councils.
-In line with previous findings, Oftedal et al. (2018) argued that the university creates a contextual environment that affects students in a way that extends beyond their individual behavioral characteristics.
-The study confirms the association between encouraging entrepreneurship through different institutional dimensions of the university context and individual results, such as increased entrepreneurial intentions.
+This theory suggests how social systems restrict and empower entrepreneurs during the discovery, evaluation and exploitation of entrepreneurial opportunities.
+Our study is based on the premise that “entrepreneurial candidates” do not exist separately from their structural context.
+Hence, attempts to understand them outside this context cannot fully capture their nature.
+We have shown that the instrument of Oftedal et al. (2018) is valid and reliable, allowing a better evaluation of the environment where students work through three constructs that involve sponsoring entrepreneurial activities, images of entrepreneurs among fellow students, knowledge and skills of colleagues, and faculty councils.
+In line with previous findings, Oftedal et al. (2018) have argued that the university creates a contextual environment that affects students in a way that extends beyond their individual behavioral characteristics.
+Our study has confirmed the association between encouraging entrepreneurship through different institutional dimensions of the university context and individual results, e.g., increased entrepreneurial intention.

-Understanding the university context as three -dimensional, this study allows the suggestion of different measures to guide the HEI manager and public policies for the development of an environment more conducive to entrepreneurship.
-The formal regulatory dimension was considered important in supporting the development of entrepreneurial intention, but its perception is negative.
-Therefore, it is advisable to create forms of financing for business plan competitions and activities on campus that aim to promote entrepreneurship.
-The HEIs that are inserted or have technology parks can take advantage of this structure to enhance this type of action, incubating student companies or facilitating the interaction between students and entrepreneurs through mentoring programs.
-In places without technology parks, the approximation of business associations can be initiated by the senior management of the HEI and also by professors representing different areas of knowledge.
-Being present in the scenario of local entrepreneurship may open up opportunities to foster activities aimed at students.
+By defining the university context as three -dimensional, this study allows the suggestion of different measures to guide HEI managers and public policies for the development of an environment that is more conducive to entrepreneurship.
+We have found that the formal regulatory dimension is considered important in supporting the development of entrepreneurial intention, but its perception is negative.
+Therefore, it is advisable to create forms of financing for on-campus business plan competitions and activities that aim to promote entrepreneurship.
+HEIs that are inserted or have technology parks can take advantage of this structure to enhance this type of action by incubating student companies or facilitating the interaction between students and entrepreneurs through mentoring programs.
+In HEIs without technology parks, an approximation of business associations can be initiated by senior management and by professors representing different areas of knowledge.
+Simply presenting a scenario of local entrepreneurship may open up opportunities to foster activities that are aimed at students.

-The impact of the normative dimension was even greater.
-It is suggested, therefore, to build a positive image of the entrepreneurs among the students.
-Supporting students who show interest in entrepreneurial activities and encouraging them to become a model for their peers is one of the ways to enhance the students ’intention.
-In addition, the expansion of the number of academic activities and the provision of disciplines with greater specificity in specific areas such as technoentrepreneurship, social entrepreneurship, female entrepreneurship, family entrepreneurship and the like, available to undergraduate and graduate students from all areas of knowledge , can also contribute to the construction of an entrepreneurial university culture.
+We have revealed that the impact of the normative dimension is even greater.
+It is therefore suggested to build a positive image of entrepreneurs among students.
+Supporting students who show interest in entrepreneurial activities and encouraging them to become a model for their peers is one of the ways to enhance students’ EI.
+In addition, the expansion of the number of academic activities and the provision of disciplines with greater specificity in specific areas, such as technoentrepreneurship, social entrepreneurship, female entrepreneurship, or family entrepreneurship, among undergraduate and graduate students from all areas of knowledge can also contribute to the construction of an entrepreneurial university culture.

-The convergence towards an entrepreneurial university culture may also bring benefits at the level of sustainability of the HEIs, since the current research funding system and the institutions themselves indicate the need for a search for new sources of revenue.
-This need was aggravated by the pandemic caused by Sars-Cov-2 and the private education system is already feeling the financial effects.
-Public HEIs also face difficulties in obtaining public resources because, due to the pandemic, the budget of several portfolios has been reallocated to health.
+The convergence toward an entrepreneurial university culture may also bring benefits at the level of HEI sustainability; the current research funding system and the institutions themselves indicate the need to search for new sources of revenue.
+This need has been aggravated by the COVID-19 pandemic, and the private education system is already feeling the relevant financial effects.
+Public HEIs also face difficulties in obtaining public resources because due to the pandemic, the budget of several portfolios has been reallocated to health initiatives.

-HEI leaders can perceive the innovative potential of the university and develop it through the institutionalization of a new vision, as well as institutional mechanisms that enable it.
-Institutional policies and the development of innovation environments are important to create the conditions for the development of a climate focused on innovation and entrepreneurship.
-A clear and shared strategic vision in the institution is the starting point for the process of transformation and renewal of the academic environment.
+HEI leaders can thus identify the innovative potential of their university and develop it through the institutionalization of a new vision and the institutional mechanisms that will enable it.
+Institutional policies and the development of innovation environments are important for creating the conditions for the development of a climate focused on innovation and entrepreneurship.
+A clear and shared strategic vision in the institution is the starting point for the process of transformation and renewal of an academic environment.